 Oral iron preparations from reputable sources include:

 - Ferrous sulfate 20% elemental iron

 Enteric-coated and slow-release formulations are less well absorbed, but better tolerated.
 Taking iron with vitamin C (ascorbic acid) may increase its absorption and help replenish iron stores more quickly.
 Lower dose preparations are less effective.

-Iron absorption is poor in the presence of grastrointestinal disease (atrophic gastritis, Helicobacter pylori infection, celiac disease, inflammatory bowel disease), chronic kidney disease and inflammatory conditions.
+Iron absorption is reduced in the presence of gastrointestinal disease (atrophic gastritis, infection with Helicobacter pylori, coeliac disease, inflammatory bowel disease), chronic kidney disease and inflammatory conditions.